-In 2015-16 I have carried out my dissertation fieldwork on the remaking of “European” borders along the “Balkan” migration route between Greece and Berlin, and in the Italian-Slovenian-Croatian borderlands in and around the border-town of Trieste, where I was raised.
-I have been working mostly with Italian, Slovenian and Croatian EU citizens and Pashtun asylum seekers from Pakistan and Afghanistan.
+In 2015-16 I have carried out my dissertation fieldwork on the remaking of “European” borders along the Balkan migration routes between Greece and Berlin, and in the borderlands of Mediterranean Central Europe in and around the border-town of Trieste, where I was raised.
+I have been working mostly with Italian, Slovenian and Croatian EU citizens and asylum seekers from Pakistan and Afghanistan.

 I am investigating the rise of and the struggles against neofascist, nativist and populist movements in the collective spaces of squats, communes and communal gardens.
 In particular, I am invested in attempts to rethink the politics of such struggles around different perceptions, experiences and mobilizations of the notion of “precarity” and vulnerability through a feminist and post-colonial lens.

-After seven years spent between California, China and Central Europe, an MA in History at LSE and one in Asian Studies at Berkeley, for my 4th year of PhD work in Geography I have been funded by an SSRC IDRF grant for 2015-2016 while carrying out my fieldwork in Southern Europe and the Balkans, and in my 5th year I’ll be based in Germany to write, collaborating mostly with Viadrina University and Freie Universität Berlin.
+After seven years spent between California, China and Central Europe, an MA in History at LSE and one in Asian Studies at Berkeley, for my 4th year of PhD work in Geography I have been funded by an SSRC IDRF grant for 2015-2016 while carrying out my fieldwork in Southern Europe and the Balkans, in my 5th year I’ve been based in Germany to write, collaborating mostly with Viadrina University and Freie Universität Berlin, and then in England collaborating at University College London, King’s and SOAS, while for my final year I’ve been back here in Berkeley.

 At the conjuncture of a protracted economic crisis and what has been idealized as an epochal refugee crisis, the contemporary European swing to the right emerges as an attempt of immunization of the self, the land and the home-land against virulent invaders, not only as a result of the Paris and Brussels attacks or the Cologne sexual harassment episodes, but also in everyday life.
 Since summer 2015, my ethnographic research in and around urban refugee camps and the new collective spaces of gardens, communes and squats in the Italian-Slovenian border-town of Trieste and in border crossing areas all along the ‘Balkan migration route’ between Greece and Berlin, has been concerned with how the walling up of borders has been reproduced through racialized and gendered desires for the protection of an immunized ‘European’ space.